gganssauge/bats-demo/README.md

    The *deploy-something.sh* libary contains a function to create a very expensive deployment which nonetheless (or better for this very reason) needs to be tested.

+See the `feature/add-unit-tests` branch for a version containing bats tests.

 ## The story
 I'm the founder of a small startup "Fine subjects, inc." which will